-This dissertation will use triangulation of the late majority comparing against a range of hypothesis about experience and product adoption.
-The resulting research combines experience topologies with practical process, to create an interactive design framework that could be used to create better framed briefs.
-Product adoption is enhanced by a range of proposed solutions to consider the audience more holistically starting at the brief stage.
+This dissertation will use a triangulation of user centred design methods focusing on the late majority.
+Comparing the results against a range of hypothesises focusing on overall experiences and product adoption.
+The resulting research combines experience topologies with practical process, to create an iterative design framework that could be used to create better framed briefs.

+Product adoption is enhanced by a range of proposed solutions to consider the audience more holistically starting with brief formulation.